 Little Tupper Lake

-Shoreline fishing: limited to the headquarters area.
+Shoreline fishing is limited to the headquarters area.
 Other shore fishing locations are available, but are only accessible by boat.
+Fish from a canoe or kayak for a solution!

 Fish species: brook trout and panfish